beneboy/pyopoly-banker/README.md

 - Little to no validation (of values or users.
 Don't play with people you don't trust)
 - Reset is heavy handded - deleting all players
 - No support for multiple games
-- Does not support the money-to-the-free-parking pool incorrect style of game play
+- Does not support the money-to-the-free-parking-pool incorrect style of game play